DjangoGirlsSeoul/Apply/2017-organizers.md

 We will review your application as soon as possible with other oganizers and ask for a causal meeting with :coffee:.
 If you want to know more about our organization or organizers, please send mail us. seoul@djangogirls.org

-Edited by Sujin Lee(sujinlee.me@gmail.com) in Django Girls Seoul Team
+> Edited by Sujin Lee in Django Girls Seoul Team